mapbox/mapbox-gl-native/platform/ios/docs/guides/Info.plist Keys.md

 ## MGLIdeographicFontFamilyName

 The name of the font family to use for client-side text rendering of CJK ideographs.

+Currently only used for CJK glyphs.
+Changing this at run time is not currently supported.
+By default, client-side rendering is enabled for CJK glyphs using Apple system default font.

-Set this to the name of a font family which will be available at run time, e.g. `PingFang TC` (iOS 9+), `Heiti TC` (iOS 8+), another appropriate built-in font, or a font provided by your application.
+Set `MGLIdeographicFontFamilyName` in your containing app's Info.plist to a string value for using your specific local font which will be available at run time, e.g. "PingFang TC", another appropriate built-in font, or a font provided by your application.
 Note that if a non-existent font is specified, iOS will fall back to using Helvetica which is likely not to include support for the glyphs needed to render maps in your application.

+Set `MGLIdeographicFontFamilyName` in your containing app's Info.plist to a array of font family names.
+Once the front ones are unavaiable, it will fallback to others until using default system font.

+Set `MGLIdeographicFontFamilyName` to a Boolean value `NO` for using your custom remote font.

 ## MGLCollisionBehaviorPre4_0